-What you're talking about is the issue of "psychological damage" to a property, to be distinguished from "physical damage."
+What we're talking about here is the issue of "psychological damage" to a property, as distinguished from "physical damage."
 In some cases, the psychological damage is so great—such as after a violent or highly publicized murder or suicide, or widespread reports of haunting—that the house is considered "stigmatized" and therefore less valuable.

-In most states, the owner would indeed be expected to disclose a defect causing the house to be stigmatized, so that buyers could adjust their expectations and purchase price accordingly.
+In most states, the property owner would indeed be expected to disclose a defect causing the house to be stigmatized, so that buyers could adjust their expectations and purchase price accordingly.
 As a practical matter, this disclosure would likely be made on a seller disclosure form, some version of which is required in most U.S. states.

 With regard to the question of your legal obligation when filling out the disclosure form that is likely required in your state, you will need to check into your state's law.

 If you live in California, for example, you must disclose whether any deaths occurred on the property within the last three years.
 Few other states' laws contain such a requirement, however.
 In fact, in some states, sellers are explicitly told (within the law or by court decisions) that they do NOT need to disclose deaths on the property to buyers.
 This is the case in Arizona, Georgia, and Pennsylvania, for example.
 If in doubt, consult an attorney.

 Of course, if a prospective home buyer asks you outright whether anyone has died in the home, you cannot lie (unless you want to risk being later sued for fraud).
 Also, be prepared for any buyer who is interested in this issue (or shall we say obsessed by it?) to have already found the information online, at a site like DiedinHouse.com.

 Chances are, however, that you do not need to disclose the death, and buyers wouldn't be all that upset if they learned of it anyway.